-The results of the biomass produced by C. fimbriata in MSM supplemented with OPF juice is shown in Figure 4.3.
+The results of the biomass produced by Ceratocystis fimbriata in MSM supplemented with OPF juice is shown in Figure 4.4.
 The biomass production was calculated from the first day until the eighth day of fermentation.
-As shown in Figure 4.3, it was apparent that the C. fimbriata biomass had increased sharply from the second day to the fourth day and increased slowly thereafter.
-Based on the growth profile, the lag phase for C. fimbriata began from the first day until the second day.
+As shown in Figure 4.4, it was apparent that the Ceratocystis fimbriata biomass has increased sharply from the second day to the fourth day and increased slowly thereafter.
+Based on the growth profile, the lag phase for Ceratocystis fimbriata began from the first day until the second day.
 Then, followed by the exponential phase where the productions of biomass increased significantly up to the fourth day.

 After that, the stationary phase started to occur slowly from the fourth day until the end of the fermentation period.
-On the other hand, the results of the glucose consumption of C. fimbriata in MSM supplemented with OPF juice was shown in Figure 4.4.
+On the other hand, the results of the glucose consumption of Ceratocystis fimbriata in MSM supplemented with OPF juice was shown in Figure 4.4.
 The glucose consumption was analysed from the first day of fermentation until the eighth day.
-In Figure 4.4, the glucose consumption of C. fimbriata decreased sharply from second day to the fourth day of fermentation period and decreased slowly thereafter as it was consumed by the fungus.
+In Figure 4.4, the glucose consumption of Ceratocystis fimbriata decreased sharply from second day to the fourth day of fermentation period and decrease slowly thereafter as it was consumed by the fungus.
+With reference to Figure 4.3 and Figure 4.4, it was shown that the biomass production profile was consistent with the glucose consumption profile by C. fimbriata.